openstack/nova/placement-api-ref/source/index.rst

  Placement API
 ===============

-This is a reference for the Openstack Placement API.
-To learn more about Openstack Placement API concepts, please refer to the `Placement Introduction <https://docs.openstack.org/nova/latest/user/placement.html>`_.
+This is a reference for the OpenStack Placement API.
+To learn more about OpenStack Placement API concepts, please refer to the `Placement Introduction <https://docs.openstack.org/nova/latest/user/placement.html>`_.

 The Placement API uses JSON for data exchange.
 As such, the ``Content-Type``